Best-Effort Policies for Robust Markov Decision Processes: Empirical Evaluation

 \subsection{\BestEffort Policies for $s$-Rectangular RMDPs}

-To show the applicability of our methods beyond IMDPs, we create a basic (and non-optimized) implementation of robust value iteration and the derivative computation for $s$-rectangular RMDPs \ifarxiv (see \cref{appendix:models} for details). \else (see \cref{appendix:models} for details). \fi We consider variants of the same slippery gridworld as in \cref{sec:experiment:prism} but now with an $s$-rectangular uncertainty set.
-For this RMDP, either \cref{thm:char:maxmax_unique} or \ref{thm:char:derivative} is sufficient to obtain an \RBE policy.
+To show the applicability of our methods beyond IMDPs, we create a basic implementation of robust value iteration and the derivative computation for $s$-rectangular RMDPs (see \cref{appendix:models} for details).
+We consider variants of the same slippery gridworld as in \cref{sec:experiment:prism} but now with an $s$-rectangular uncertainty set.
+For this RMDP, either \cref{corr:char:maxmax_unique} or \ref{corr:char:derivative} is sufficient to obtain an \RBE policy.
 Therefore, instead of implementing \cref{alg:compute-rbe} sequentially, we test both separately on top of robust value iteration.

 The results in \cref{tab:gridworld_rvi} give the same picture as in \cref{sec:experiment:prism}: if multiple \optimalrobust policies exist, robust value iteration returns the first optimal actions it finds.
-By contrast, our methods provide simple yet effective tie-break rules, either by returning a policy that is also optimal under the best-case transition probabilities (RVI + \cref{thm:char:maxmax_unique}), or by returning a policy with the highest derivatives (RVI + \cref{thm:char:derivative}).
+By contrast, our methods provide simple yet effective tie-break rules, either by returning a policy that is also optimal under the best-case transition probabilities (RVI + \cref{corr:char:maxmax_unique}), or by returning a policy with the highest derivatives (RVI + \cref{corr:char:derivative}).
 The former less than doubles the total runtime (especially for the larger models), while computing derivatives is even cheaper, increasing the total runtime by less than 10\%.